 The video conversation created a wonderful opportunity to connect with the student and his family.

 4. Discuss the Bible with returned students.
-Online Bible studies can continue or begin afresh with interested students.
+Online Bible discussions can continue or begin afresh with interested students.
 Pat Durst and Melinda Hickman, another volunteer with IFI Cincinnati, keep in touch with two Chinese friends.
 Their regular study over WeChat seeks to strengthen these new followers of Jesus.
 The woman at the well story in John 4 proved impactful during a recent online study with the women.

 “The women had great insights,” recalls Pat.
 They talked about being surprised by Jesus and one of the women shared her surprise that she met Jesus during her year in the U.S., and that, since returning to China, she has found that her family is not against her following Jesus.